Convicted spy Jonathan Pollard arrives in Israel in latest Trump parting gift

-“Blessed are you, Lord our God, king of the universe, who has granted us life, sustained us, and enabled us to reach this occasion.
+“Blessed are you, lord our God, king of the universe, who has granted us life, sustained us, and enabled us to reach this occasion.
 I was thrilled to welcome Jonathan and Esther Pollard today upon their arrival in Israel and to give Jonathan an Israeli identity card.
-Now they are home,” said Israeli Prime Minister Netanyahu, referencing a common celebratory Jewish prayer.
+Now they are home,” said Israeli Prime Minister Benjamin Netanyahu, referencing a common celebratory Jewish prayer.

 “Welcome home Jonathan Pollard!
 I’m in the business since 1983 and I think this is my most exciting night in the profession,” tweeted Boaz Bismuth, the editor in chief of Israel Hayom, which first reported the story.
-The right-leaning Israeli newspaper is owned by casino magnate Sheldon Adelson, who is also a financial backer of President Trump and Israeli Prime Minister Benjamin Netanyahu.
+The right-leaning Israeli newspaper is owned by casino magnate Sheldon Adelson, who is also a financial backer of President Trump and Netanyahu.

-Pollard flew from Newark overnight Tuesday on a private plane bearing the livery of Las Vegas Sands, a corporation owned by Adelson, who along with Netanyahu and other Israeli leaders, has lobbied for Pollard’s release for years.
+Pollard flew from Newark overnight Tuesday on a private plane provided by Adelson, who along with Netanyahu and other Israeli leaders has lobbied for Pollard’s release for years.
+After arriving at Ben Gurion Airport, he and his wife kissed the ground and told reporters that “no one could be prouder of this country or of its leader.”

 The prospect for clemency was actualized in recent weeks, following the results of the U.S. elections.